palewire/first-python-notebook/docs/prerequisites/git.rst

 .. youtube:: quEyv0vd6K8

-1. Verify that git is installed
+1. Verify that git is installed.
 2. If it's not, visit `git-scm.com <http://www.git-scm.com>`_ and download the installer.
 Run it.
 3. Configure git with your identity using these two commands: